AllSpiceIO/generate-bom/README.md

   uses: https://hub.allspice.io/Actions/generate-bom@v0.8
   with:
     # The path to the project file in your repo.
-    # .PrjPcb for Altium, .DSN for OrCad, .SDAX for System Capture.
+    # .PrjPcb for Altium, .DSN for OrCad, .CPM for DeHDL, .SDAX for System Capture.
     source_path: Archimajor.PrjPcb
     # [optional] A path to a YAML file mapping columns to the component
     # attributes they are from.